aquaproj/aquaproj.github.io/docs/reference/config.md

 ```

 :::caution
-Don't specify a branch name as `ref`, because aqua treats the ref as immutable.
+Don't specify a branch name as `ref`, because clivm treats the ref as immutable.

 ```yaml
 registries: